 For instance, as a mom of two small children with a small business, I have a huge impact on my family financials, and it's not just tied to the money I bring in with my business.
 It's also from the cost of all I do in my household.
 Let me explain!

 The cost value of all you do & why life insurance matters

-Life insurance as it relates to your and your family’s long term goals
+Life insurance as it relates to you and your family’s long-term goals

 Personally, I’m saving for retirement and my kids’ college education.
 I have a vision of exactly how I want to retire in my head that I need to get to and similar to the gift my parents gave me, my husband and I have decided that we will be paying for our kids’ college education in full, wherever they choose to go.

 But again, if something were to happen to me, these goals could very well be thrown out the window for me, my husband and my children if both my spouse and I don't have a life insurance policy in place.
 This could mean a difficult retirement for my spouse and student debt for my children.
 All scenarios I don't want, and that’s why I have life insurance, in addition to my savings and investments, as a safety net.

 The truth is life can be hard and unexpected situations happen but it's better to have a plan in place, and one key element of your plan should be getting life insurance, and it doesn't have to be a complex process.

 I recently discovered Haven Life, which offers a super simple, stress-free and affordable way to get term life insurance to help you protect your family.
 The best part is that they recently became available in all 50 states and you can apply online and find out immediately if you’re approved for a policy.
 Plus, you may not even need to take a medical exam.
 (This is determined by the health information you provide in your online application.)